Virginia Drug Attorney

 In Virginia, marijuana is a legal substance if prescribed for a legitimate medical need.
 The subject of medical marijuana is addressed in the criminal code under § 18.2-251.1, citing cancer and glaucoma treatment as legally-viable uses for the drug.
 When used for recreational purposes or distributed or sold by means other than valid prescription, marijuana use and possession most often leads to misdemeanor charges, but can be classified as a felony offense in such a case as the quantity in possession is greater than half an ounce and there is an intent to distribute.

 While driving under the influence (DUI) is often associated with drinking and driving, Virginia DUI laws apply to driving while under the influence of drugs, as well.
 Even though many consider the drug harmless and carry on regular day to day activities while under the drug’s influence, it is illegal to drive while intoxicated.
-If an individual is caught driving while impaired by marijuana or any other drug, he or she may be subject not only to fines and imprisonment for possession and use, but may also face additional fines, jail time, and license suspension as a result.
+If an individual in NoVa is caught driving while impaired by marijuana or any other drug, he or she may be subject not only to fines and imprisonment for possession and use, but may also face additional fines, jail time, and license suspension as a result.

 A first-time offense for misdemeanor marijuana possession is punishable by up to 30 days in jail and maximum fine of $500.
 For subsequent offenses or distribution cases, the charges increase, carrying a longer jail term and more costly fines.